 As part of Smith's commitment to ethnomusicology, the Smith Gamelan was founded in 1995 and serves as an immersive ensemble for studying the music of Java.
 The group is directed by Smith faculty member Margaret Sarkissian and Sumarsam, a Gamelan master and adjunct professor at Wesleyan University.

-Smith is proud of its many student-run a cappella groups who perform throughout New England.
-The music department sponsors Groove a cappella, which consists entirely of members of Glee Club and Chorus and is featured on department choral concerts.
+The music department supports its many student-run a cappella groups who perform throughout New England.
+The department sponsors Groove a cappella, which consists entirely of members of Glee Club and Chorus and is featured on department choral concerts.

-In addition to the various student ensembles noted above, the Smith Chamber Music Society gathers Smith College faculty and friends for performances of chamber music from the seventeenth century through today.
+In addition to the various student ensembles noted above, the Sage Chamber Music Society gathers Smith College faculty and friends for performances of chamber music from the seventeenth century through today.